q335r49/microviche/README.md

 Ensuring a consistent starting directory is important because relative names are remembered (use `:cd ~/PlaneDir` to switch to that directory beforehand).
 Ie, a file from the current directory will be remembered as the name only and not the path.
 Adding files not in the current directory is ok as long as the starting directory is consistent.

-Regarding scrollbinding splits of uneven lengths -- I've tried to smooth this over but occasionally splits will still desync.
+When at the bottom of a split much longer than its neighbors, desyncing may occur -- ie, the lines may become misaligned.
 You can press r to redraw when this happens.
-Actually, padding about 500 or 1000 blank lines to the end of every split would solve this problem with very little overhead.
-You might then want to remap G in normal mode to go to the last non-blank line rather than the very last line.
+Another, more permanent solution is to pad about 500 or 1000 blank lines to the end of every split so that one is never working at the end of a particularly long split.
+(It might then be helpful, in that case, to remap G in normal mode to go to the last non-blank line rather than the very last line.)

 Horizontal splits aren't supported and may interfere with panning.

 ####Map Label Syntax

-Special commands are included to (1) specify label color and (2) how the screen should be positioned after jumping to the target block.
+Special commands may be given in the label to (1) specify color and (2) how the screen should be positioned after jumping to the target block.
 The `#` character is reserved to mark syntax regions and, unfortunately, can never be used in the label itself.

-#####Coloring
+#####Color

 Color a label via the syntax `label_text#highlightgroup`.
 For example, `^ Danger!#WarningMsg` should color the label bright red.
 If coloring is causing slowdowns or drawing issues, you can toggle it with the **T** command in map mode.
 See `:help highlight` for information on how to define highlight groups.

-#####Positioning
+#####Position

-Suppose you have just named a map block after a heading in the text, but the actual heading is halfway down the block.
-Furthermore, this heading occurs in the middle of a train of thought that began earlier, so you would like to show the previous split as well.
-By default, jumping to the target grid will put the cursor at the top left corner and the split at the leftmost position, but commands following the second `#` can change this.
+Suppose you have just named a map block after a heading in the text, but the actual heading occurs halfway down the block.
+Furthermore, this heading is the second column in a larger block of text so you would like to show the previous split as well.
+By default, jumping to the target grid will put the cursor at the top left corner and the split at the leftmost position, but positioning commands can alter this.
+These commands follow the second `#` in a label.
 (To reposition the view but skip highlighting use `##`.)
-For example, in this case, we might want to use `* Heading##s25j` to shift the view left one split and move the cursor down 25 lines.
+For example, in the above case we would use `* Heading##s20j` to shift the view left one split (s) and move the cursor down 20 lines (20j).
 The complete list of commands is:

 Syntax | Action
 --- | ---